Welcome to Amersham Museum’s “giant scrap-book”

 Helpful tip: to find a particular house, person or street, try using the SEARCH box in the left hand column of every page (or below on mobile phones).

 Because there is still much that we do not yet know, the editor hopes that visitors to the website will be able to provide more photos and information for the website.
 Please contact us if you have corrections or additions.
 Amersham Museum thanks all those who have contributed to this community website.
+Click here to see the list of pages added in the last year.

 “Enjoyed our visit to this wonderful interactive museum where you are positively encouraged to touch things!”